EOSgithub/linked-blog-starter-md/Labyrinth Rooms Table.md

 <span style="color:rgb(192, 0, 0)">Round 1</span>
 At initiative 20 a portcullis descends in the entrance, cutting off retreats, and can only be raised by a successful DC 30 Strength (Athletics) check; the south wall begins to push forward with a screech of metal against metal.

-> Con un fragore assordante, una grata d’acciaio cala dall’ingresso, sbarrando ogni via di fuga!
+> Con un fragore assordante, una grata d’acciaio cala dall’ingresso, sbarrando la via di fuga!
 Subito dopo, un lamento metallico echeggia mentre il muro comincia lentamente ad avanzare, schiacciando tutto ciò che trova!
 Siete in trappola!

 This sound can be recognized if any heroes have previously pulled the lever in the False Tomb (area 20), assuming there has been enough time for the trap to be re-activated, as it should be inactive for 1 hour after pulling the lever once.